lfn3/personal-site/content/post/a-gentle-introduction-to-assembly-with-rust.md

                                         # -- End function
 ```

-So even though this is a debug build, evidently there's still some optimization going on.
+So even though this is a debug build, evidently there's still some optimization going on,
+since there's no numbers or anything that looks like it's adding them together.
 All that's happening here is we're returning (`ret`) back to the function that called `playground::main`.
 Everything prefixed with `#` is a comment, and therefore ignored when we run this code.